Esri/arcgis-pro-sdk-community-samples/Layouts/LayoutWithLabels/ReadMe.md

 1. Make sure that the Sample data is unzipped in c:\data
 1. The project used for this sample is 'C:\Data\LocalGovernment\LocalGovernment.aprx'
 1. In Visual Studio click the Build menu.
 Then select Build Solution.
-1. Click Start button to open ArcGIS Pro.
+1. Launch the debugger to open ArcGIS Pro.
 1. ArcGIS Pro will open, select the LocalGovernment.aprx project
-1. Click on the ADD-IN tab and the click the 'Label Selected Parcels' button.
+1. Click on the Add-In tab and the click the 'Label Selected Parcels' button.
 ![UI](Screenshots/Screenshot1.png)

 1. Click the "load Layer Package" button on the "SelectParcelsToLabel" dockpane.
 This loads a layer file  containing a 'labeled' polygon layer and dynamically adds it to the map